 A live scoreboard that golfers can use to keep of each other's progress throughout the day can add some fun to the

 competition.
-Scrolf offers a live leaderboard service for golfers using their smartphones to keep track of their scores
+Scrolf offers a live leaderboard service which players use on their smartphones to score and view event

 A "Cigar Bar" is another unique idea to add a little something special to your golf outing, as well as add some extra